kharam/about_me/README.md

 You might notice that the portfolio is empty.
 It is empty because, I am going to fill out this webpage later.

+You can find my linkedin webpage by clicking by picture.

 ## Description

 A basic about me webpage for my portfolio